fetchai/fetchd/docs/docs/faucet.md

 Enter your `fetch...` address in the popup and click *Add funds* button.
 Wait a few blocks for the transaction to be processed, and you should see it appear along with some funds on your account.

-## add funds to Wallet using faucet APIs:
+## Add funds to Wallet using faucet APIs:

 You can also request and get testnet tokens in your wallet using the APIs.